jan-kasi/school-notes/notes/38 SEP Circularity and Descartes.md

 ### 6.1 The Cartesian Circle

 A longstanding (and most likely incorrect) interpretation of Descartes involves the worry that he presupposes the rule that CDP are true in his effort to prove the CDP rule.
 Scholarship tends to resist this vicious circularity interpretation based on textual consideration; putting these aside, it is surprising that the central argument of the project would be circular.

+CDP -(proves)-> God
+- M3, p40, par 4, "from the mere fact that I exist and have within me an idea of a most perfect being, that is, God, provides a very clear proof that God indeed exists."

+God -(provides)-> CDP
+- M4, p49, par 4, "This is because every clear and distinct perception is undoubtedly something [real and positive (in Fr version)], and hence cannot come from nothing but must necessarily have God for its author".
+- M4, p47, Final par, "the power of understanding or the natural light which God gave me".

 Every plausible interpretation must concede that the two main steps of the broader argument unfold in a manner *suggestive* of a circle.
 Let them be called arcs.